MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-04.md

 ## Configuring PUN to instantiate the objects

-In this section, you will configure the project to use the Rover Explorer experience that was created during the [Getting started tutorials](mr-learning-base-01.md) and define where it will be instantiated.
+In this section, you will configure the project to use the Rover Explorer experience created during the [Getting started tutorials](mr-learning-base-01.md) and define where it will be instantiated.

 In the Project window, navigate to the **Assets** > **MRTK.Tutorials.MultiUserCapabilities** > **Resources** folder.